 After an 18-month review and revamp, the updated Code came into effect on 1 January 2014.
 A dedicated web version of the Insurance Brokers Code of Practice can be accessed, which has information about What the Code means for brokers; and what the Code means for consumers.

 The Code is overseen by the Code Compliance Committee.
 You can view the Insurance Brokers Code of Practice Committee Deed and Charter here.
 This Deed sets out the obligations of NIBA, the Code Administrator and the Code Compliance Committee in relation to the Code.

 IBCCC Annual Review

-The independent Insurance Brokers Code Compliance Committee has released its annual review for the period 1 July 2015 to 30 June 2016.
-Data has been collated from monitoring the activities for 323 insurance brokers that subscribed to the code in the year, and consists of the outcomes of Own Motion Inquiry, the 2015 Annual Compliance Statement and investigations into alleged Code breaches.
+The independent Insurance Brokers Code Compliance Committee has released its annual review for the period 1 July 2016 to 30 June 2017.
+Data has been collated from monitoring the activities of 318 insurance brokers that subscribed to the code in the year, and consists of the outcomes of compliance monitoring, investigations and stakeholder engagement in 2016-2017.